What is facilitation? Definition and principles

 In this post, we'll share a definition of facilitation before exploring the key principles of facilitation you can use to embody the approach successfully, whether you're looking to have more effective meetings, handle conflict and do more productive group work.

-In this post, we’ll define facilitation in simple terms while also giving you a better sense of the core principles that separate a facilitative approach from other ways of thinking.
+Below, we’ll explore the meaning of facilitation in simple terms while also giving you a better sense of the core principles that separate a facilitative approach from other ways of thinking.
 Think of these as the pillars around which you can build your facilitation practice.

 While many of us know good facilitation when we see it, what’s going on behind the scenes can be complex and mysterious for those new to the practice.
 Here, we’ll demystify facilitation while also giving you some advice on how to bring a facilitative approach to your work.